 Freelance Visa vs. Freelance Permit

 A freelance visa in Dubai or any other city acts as a residency visa.
-Before issuing a freelance visa, you should issue a freelance permit.
+Before issuing a freelancer visa, you should issue a freelance permit.
 A freelance permit will qualify you to apply for a freelance visa.
 You need a freelance visa to live and work in the UAE as a freelancer.

 Freelance Visa vs. Residence Visa